PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 **Purpose:** This prevents players from breaking any blocks in the world.
 It also prevents mobs from spawning.

 As op, protect the whole world with a passthrough flag set to deny.
 This will prevent building, PVP, and everything else.
-Basically, any action that “passthrough” all over defined regions, will be denied.
+Basically, any action that â€œpassthroughâ€� all over defined regions, will be denied.
 The command with the **-w world** parameter has been added to the following list too.
 Use that version from console, the other without **-w world** in game.
 And where the name **world** is the actual name of your world.

 Note: the minimum you will need is the first line.
 The other two shuts down mob spawning, which is optional.